Butter Swim Biscuits

 Ingredient Notes

-- Buttermilk: Real buttermilk gives the best rise and flavor.
-In a pinch, mix whole milk with a splash of lemon juice or vinegar, let it stand a few minutes, and use.
+- Buttermilk – Real buttermilk offers the best rise, tenderness, and signature tang.
+If you need a substitute, mix whole milk with lemon juice or vinegar and let it sit for a few minutes to thicken.

 Steps to Make Butter Swim Biscuits

-- Add the buttermilk and stir just until a thick, shaggy batter forms—no need to smooth it out.
+- Add the buttermilk and stir just until a thick, rustic batter forms; avoid overmixing to keep the crumb tender.

-- Bake until the top is golden and the edges are sizzling.
+- Bake until the top is golden and the edges are sizzling in butter.

 Recipe Variations

-- Cheddar-Jalapeño.
-Fold in shredded sharp cheddar and finely chopped jalapeño for a zesty bite.
+- Cheddar–Jalapeño.
+Add shredded sharp cheddar and finely chopped jalapeño to the dough for a savory biscuit with a mild kick.
+Perfect with chili or barbecue meals.

 - Herb & Garlic.
-Stir dried Italian herbs into the dry mix and brush the hot tops with garlic butter.
+Mix dried Italian herbs into the dry ingredients and brush the finished biscuits with garlic butter for a fragrant, dinner-roll-style version.

 - Honey-Butter Finish.
-Drizzle warmed honey over the hot biscuits, then brush with melted butter.
+Drizzle warmed honey over the hot biscuits and brush with butter.
+This creates a sweet, glossy top ideal for brunch or holiday breakfasts.

 - Whole-Wheat Blend.
-Swap up to 1 cup of the flour for white whole wheat; expect a slightly heartier crumb.
+Substitute up to 1 cup of the all-purpose flour with white whole wheat flour.
+The biscuits become slightly heartier but remain tender.

-- Everything Topping.
-Sprinkle “everything bagel” seasoning over the scored dough before baking.
+- Everything Seasoning.
+Sprinkle “everything bagel” seasoning over the scored dough before baking for a savory, crunchy topping that pairs well with eggs or smoked salmon.

 Serving Suggestions